e-gluzman/algo-trading/README.md

 For example:
 * macd_12_26 is the moving average convergence divergence comparing the 12 minute and 26 minute EMA of the Close price
-* macd_12_26_pct? is the same indicator but expressed as pct % of the 12 minute EMA.
+* macd_pct_12_26 is the same indicator but expressed as percentage change from the 12 minute EMA.
 * volume_macd_100_1000 is the MACD for 100 and 1000 minute time windows calculated based on Volume.
-* vol_std_pct_50 is a volatility metric based on an exponential rolling mean of standard deviaton over 50 minutes, expressed as pct etc.
+* vol_std_pct_50 is a volatility metric based on EMA of the standard deviaton over 50 minutes, expressed as a percentage
+* etc.

 (see stonks/feature_extraction.py)

 ### Labelling and stop-loss/ take-profit levels

 In order to use machine learning for trading we need to label desirable outcomes such as a predicted stock price increase to generate buy signals.
-The best method I have found for this so far is the tripple barrier method (see Lopez de Prado, financial advances in machine learning).
+The best method I have found for this so far is the tripple barrier method (see Lopez de Prado, Advances in Financial Machine Learning).
 The triple barrier method labels bars based on whether the stock price will move up and hit a certain price "barrier" first, a lower barrier or neither within a certain time window.

-I calculate the expected volatility within a certain time range (e.g. 50 minutes) based on recent history e.g. over the last 3 days.
-I then use it do dynamically set profit/ loss targets for training the ML model and as stop-loss/ take-profit levels in backtesting.
+I set the barriers dynamically using the expected volatility within a certain time range (e.g. 50 minutes) based on recent history e.g. over the last 3 days.
+I use this variable for training the ML model and to set stop-loss/ take-profit levels in backtesting.

 (see stonks/labelling.py)